littlepetal/treasureForest/README.md

     -	In keepprocessing, Char is checked to be valid once transferred to accumulator A, if the current char is less than decimal value 65, or greater than 122, as these the range of values for valid input characters the program will go to the nextchar.
 If the ASCII rangle is from 65-90 or 97-122 then the program branches to “validchar”
   -	Required function is then applied as decided in “validchar”
     -	allToUpper: checks if the char present is already capitalised (less than decimal 90) If it is greater than 90, 32 is subtracted from the value to get its lower case equivalent
-    -	allToLower: Checks if the char present is already lower case (greater than decimal 90) If it is less than 90, 32 is added to attain the lower case decimal value Capspace & fullspace.
-Checks for fullstop and or space flags are set.
+    -	allToLower: Checks if the char present is already lower case (greater than decimal 90) If it is less than 90, 32 is added to attain the lower case decimal value.
+    -	Capspace & fullspace: Checks for fullstop and or space flags are set.
 If both return true for fullspace or space true for capspace, the character will be put into “allToUpper” and the following characters all run through “allToLower”
-  -The nextchar section is used to check if the current character is a fullstop or a space using fullstopcheck & spacecheck, this then triggers a flag which is used by a the Capspace and fullspace
+- The nextchar section is used to check if the current character is a fullstop or a space using fullstopcheck & spacecheck, this then triggers a flag which is used by a the Capspace and fullspace function, after this x will increment and then move to the next char by going back to the processstring loop.

 ### Diagram:
 ![alt text](https://github.com/littlepetal/treasureForest/blob/0bc68a495badff4f2c6611e881f95329f719049f/Project_Docs/Exercise%201/exercise%201%20Documentation/ex1%20(3).png)